Azathothas/Stars/README.md

 - [HotCakeX/Harden-Windows-Security](https://github.com/HotCakeX/Harden-Windows-Security) – Harden Windows Safely, Securely using Official Supported Microsoft methods and proper explanation | Always up-to-date and works with the latest build of Windows | Provides tools and Guides for Personal, Enterprise, Government and Military security levels | Read The Rationale https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Rationale.md
 - [HotNoob/Oracle-Free-Arm-VPS-PS](https://github.com/HotNoob/Oracle-Free-Arm-VPS-PS) – Simple Powershell Script that automatically tries to create a arm vps in oracle cloud using OCI.
 Resulting in a work-around for "out of capacity"
 - [IAL32/WSL2-Create-Distro](https://github.com/IAL32/WSL2-Create-Distro) – Creates a distro from a tarball and optionally adds a user to it
-- [ItsCyberAli/PowerMeUp](https://github.com/ItsCyberAli/PowerMeUp) – A small library of powershell scripts for post exploitation that you may need or use!
-It is also a custom reverse shell that you can use to add modules of your choice and not be stuck to things you do not need or use!
 - [MScholtes/PS2EXE](https://github.com/MScholtes/PS2EXE) – Module to compile powershell scripts to executables
 - [NeedsCoffee/Tailscale-Updater-Windows](https://github.com/NeedsCoffee/Tailscale-Updater-Windows) – Windows PowerShell scripts that will keep installations of Tailscale updated daily.
 Tailscale is an excellent peer-to-peer style mesh VPN based on the Wireguard protocol.
 See https://tailscale.com
 - [NetSPI/MicroBurst](https://github.com/NetSPI/MicroBurst) – A collection of scripts for assessing Microsoft Azure security